 Day two brings more of the same but better.
 Overnight, mother nature resupplied the trail system with about 18 cm of fresh snow.
 Our group shrinks to a few, and today we head out on our own.
 With the combination of local knowledge, the OFSC Interactive Trail Guide and trailside maps, we spend the morning grinning in the confines of our helmets as we explore the snow-filled forest winter wonderland.
 Fresh snow over groomed trail is as good as snowmobiling gets, and this morning is one for the memory books.

-The town of South River sets the stage for a delicious home-cooked lunch at Sherri’s Dinner, followed by a visit to South River Brewing Company (formerly Highland Brew Company) across the street for some locally crafted refreshments for the post-ride celebrations.
+The town of South River is perfect for a visit to South River Brewing Company (formerly Highland Brew Company), for some locally crafted refreshments for the post-ride celebrations.
 Then it’s back at it.

 Up to now, we have been exploring the trails on the east side of Highway 11.
 A tunnel under the highway provides access to a whole new playground.
 From here, you can ride north to the edge of Lake Nippissing, west to Parry Sound or south to Magnetawan.
 Those destinations will have to wait for another time, not to worry; there is plenty of trail on hand to keep us occupied for the rest of the day.